Buffalo River Gravel Gran Fondo

 Event Details

-Buffalo River Gran Fondo
+Buffalo River Gravel Fondo

 The Buffalo River GRAVEL Gran Fondo is the perfect cycling event for those seeking a mix of gravel and pavement, stunning scenic views, great camaraderie, and an outstanding post-ride celebration.
 Held during peak fall foliage season in Central Virginia, the ride delivers vibrant colors, crisp autumn air, and unforgettable scenery at every turn.

-Our fully supported ride now features three epic route options, all packed with primo gravel, unforgettable scenery and fabulous volunteers to get you to the finish:
+Our fully supported ride now features three epic route options, all packed with primo gravel, unforgettable scenery, and fabulous volunteers to get you to the finish:

-NEW FOR 2025: The Big Buffalo – 108 miles / 13,000’ of gain
+The Big Buffalo – 108 miles / 13,000’ of gain

 The Full Monty – 68 miles / 7,000’ of gain